pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 For auto-discovery of other Pupil app instances in the local network, we use [Pyre](https://github.com/zeromq/pyre).

 ### The IPC Backbone
-Starting with `v0.8` `Pupil Capture` and a new application called `Pupil Service` use a PUB-SUB Proxy as its messaging bus.
+Starting with `v0.8`, `Pupil Capture` and a new application called `Pupil Service` use a PUB-SUB Proxy as their messaging bus.
 We call it the `IPC Backbone`.
 The IPC Backbone runs as a thread in the main process.
 It is basically a big message relay station.
 Actors can push messages into it and subscribe to other actors' messages.
 Therefore, it is the backbone of all communication from, to, and within Pupil Capture and Service.

 <aside class="notice">
 Note - The main process does not do any CPU heavy work.
 It only runs the proxy, launches other processes and does a few other light tasks.
 </aside>

 #### IPC Backbone used by Pupil Capture and Service
 The IPC Backbone has a `SUB` and a `PUB` address.
-Both are bound to a random port on app launch and known to all components of the app.
-All processes and threads within the app use the IPC backbone to communicate.
+Both are bound to a random port on app launch and are known to all components of the app.
+All processes and threads within the app use the IPC Backbone to communicate.
- - Using a `ZMQ PUB` socket other actors in the app connect to the `pub_port` of the Backbone and publish messages to the IPC Backbone.
+ - Using a `ZMQ PUB` socket, other actors in the app connect to the `pub_port` of the Backbone and publish messages to the IPC Backbone.
 (For important low volume msgs a PUSH socket is also supported.)
- - Using a `ZMQ SUB` socket other actors connect to the `sub_port` of the Backbone to subscribe to parts of the message stream.
+ - Using a `ZMQ SUB` socket, other actors connect to the `sub_port` of the Backbone to subscribe to parts of the message stream.

 Example: The eye process sends pupil data onto the IPC Backbone.
 The gaze mappers in the world process receive this data, generate gaze data and publish it on the IPC Backbone.
-World, Launcher and Eye exchange control messages on the bus for coordination.
+World, Launcher, and Eye exchange control messages on the bus for coordination.

 ### Message Format
-Currently all messages on the IPC Backbone are multipart messages containing two messages frames:
+Currently all messages on the IPC Backbone are multipart messages containing two message frames:

  - `Frame 1` contains a string we call `topic`.
 Examples are : `pupil.0`, `logging.info`, `notify.recording.has_started`

  - `Frame 2` contains a [`msgpack`](http://msgpack.org/) encoded dictionary with `key`:`value` pairs.
 This is the actual message.
 We choose `msgpack` as the serializer due to its efficient format (45% smaller than `json`, 200% faster than `ujson`) and because encoders exist for almost every language.

 #### Message Topics
-Messages can have any topic chooses by the user.
-Below a a list of message types used by the Pupil apps.
+Messages can have any topic chosen by the user.
+Below a list of message types used by the Pupil apps.

 #### Pupil and Gaze Messages